stan-dev/design-docs/designs/0005-static-matrices.md

 Now that `varmat` variables can be assigned, it is possible that the compiler silently replace every `matvar` in Stan with a `varmat`, and none of the standard Stan use cases would be affected.

-There are four major implementation strategies available at the Stanc3 level.
+There are at least three major implementation strategies available at the Stanc3 level.

 1. Implement a new Stan type to let the user choose explicitly between `matvar` and `varmat` types